frederic-perez/AmE-dictionary/data/idioms.md

 __a hard-luck story__ A typically self-pitying tale of misfortune, hardship, adversity, etc., told especially to gain sympathy or charity from others. _Here he goes again with some hard-luck story to get us to pay for his drinks._
 __a head start (on something)__
 __a heartbeat away__ :four::hammer: _Located a heartbeat away from the Buzz of Broadway._
+__a heavy heart__ A state of profound dejection, depression, or grief. _It is with a heavy heart that we announce the passing of our beloved father._
 __a hell of a someone or something__
 __a hell of a time__ A hell of a time is an expression used to describe a difficult or unpleasant task or situation.
 It can also be used to describe something that is very good or bad, depending on the context.
 __a hill of beans__ :three: Something of little or no importance, value, or worth. _For all the congressman’s posturing about overhauling the tax system, his plan to do so is just a hill of beans._